 By Bill Connard / VP, Local Search, Rio SEO

-The event was packed with solid recommendations and expert advice, but I had a few favorite and actionable takeaways that I’d like to share.
+The event was packed with solid recommendations and expert advice on customer engagement marketing.
+However, I had a few favorite and actionable takeaways that I’d like to share.

 Ted Zagat, local product marketing manager at Facebook, spoke about the six “Mega Trends” his company is giving top priority this year.
-Now more than ever before, Zagat believes small to mid-sized businesses should look to Facebook’s largest advertisers for inspiration and proven best practices to help build their own online strategies.
+As a result, now more than ever before, Zagat believes small to mid-sized businesses should look to Facebook’s largest advertisers for inspiration and proven best practices to help build their own online strategies.

 There is much for SMBs to learn about relying on mobile for personalized targeting, consumer messaging, and location-based marketing.
 Taking their lead from successful larger companies can allow smaller businesses to cut the learning curve and achieve a greater ROI much faster.

 Follow us over the next few weeks as we dig deeper in to each of the six mega trends Facebook has pegged as priorities for the near future: